 Nothing tastes better than homemade food straight from Grandmother’s kitchen.
-It gets even more amazing when your Granny happens to be the best cook in entire Germany.
-With this recipe we would like to celebrate the memory of our Oma Wendelgard who fed us till we couldn’t move with her incredible meals and cakes.
+It gets even more amazing when your Granny happens to be the best cook in the entire Germany.
+With this recipe, we would like to celebrate the memory of our Oma Wendelgard who fed us till we couldn’t move with her incredible meals and cakes.
 She infected everyone around her with good humour and positive energy and gave out smiles even more generously than food.

 The last time we’ve met her, she revealed one of her most precious secrets- the Dampfnudel recipe.
 Now, this made us and Opa Helmut extremely happy!
 Fluffy salty dumplings bathed in vanilla custard, can it get any better?

 - 3 teaspoons of active dry yeast

 - 3 tablespoons sugar

 - 2 and a half cup all-purpose flour

 - Dissolve the yeast and a tablespoon of sugar in the water and leave in a warm place to grow for 15 minutes.

 - Dissolve 2 tablespoons of butter in milk and leave to cool a bit.
 Mix it in a bowl with one tablespoon of sugar and 1/2 teaspoon of salt.

 - Add the yeast to the mixture in the bowl.

 - Add the flour and beat until a smooth dough forms.
 Knead for about 5 minutes.
 If necessary add more flour until a soft not sticky bowl can be formed.